 - Kidney Disease: Improperly working kidneys can cause fluid retention which causes an increase in blood pressure.

-- Heart valve problems: Valves that are not working properly make the heart work harder and stress the blood vessels.
+- Heart valve problems: Improperly operating valves makes the heart work harder and stress the blood vessels.

-- Anemia: The heart needs to work harder to deliver sufficient oxygen to the organs which can cause damage to the blood vessels.
+- Anemia: The heart has to work harder to deliver sufficient oxygen to the organs which can cause damage to the blood vessels.

 Consequences Of Isolated Systolic Hypertension